JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 - Terminal identified a number of indentation errors - quickly resolved with human eye.
 - Exit function would not work as parentheses included each individual function to call, fixed by calling main function, with all other functions inside.
 Thus, avoided repetition in code.
 Added a reusable function.
 - Import pygame, import os from OSMOD and import pynput would not provide the correct import of the keyborad needed to link user pressed keys and user input to the game.
 Instead, pyglet key has been imported.
+- Emoji class use: All of attributes in the emojis.py file had the same names as methods, which conflicted and was repeated code.
+Emojis.py has 1 class and calls the class in run.py and statements.py at the string ie. "+ emoji_choice.seaturtle".

 ### Unsolved Bugs